LeonKuhne/F-Project/readme.md

 #### Rules
 - Returning `undefined` stops a node from propogating
 - Params can define guards, eg (cat:"jerry", dog:!null) => {}
+- Functions run async with real-time visual playback
 #### Q/A
-- Can you have a bunch o nodes share the same data?
+- Can you have a bunch of nodes share the same data?
-> yes, by using a second parameter passes in the shared data
+> yes, by using an aditional parameter passes in the shared data
 - Can you have a node that has optional destinations?
-> yes, using a concept call guards
+> yes, using guards
 #### Managing Nodes
 - Double click to create node
 - Drag to move node